TerableCoder/tera-colorful-whispers/README.md

 ######
 * ***`cw`*** ***`color`*** *`#hexcolor`* Sends a message directly from your cute kouhai to get an idea of how the color of choice would look in game.

+#### I'm Getting an Error!
+You're missing the S_DELETE_FRIEND opcode.
+Download it from https://github.com/TerableCoder/Tera-NA-Opcodes.

 #### Other people credits

 * All the people i randomly whispered when testing.